 Any other ideas are welcome!

-function allows us to easily save our figures in several formats.
+The ggsave function allows us to easily save our figures in several formats.
 For example, you might want to create a PDF of the figure for a journal submission, but have a PNG for PowerPoint presentations.

 ggsave( filename = "gapminder_gdplifeexp.pdf", gdp_exp, device = "pdf", path = "figures/", width = 10, height = 7, units = "in")